Maud von Ossietzky: Life with Carl von Ossietzky

 Their daughter Rosalinde was born on 21 December 1919.

 While Carl worked as a writer and political activist, Maud organized lectures for him.
 In 1931, Carl von Ossietzky was imprisoned for "treason and espionage" because of his role in publishing details of German remilitarization; he was released in 1932.

 After the Reichstag Fire in April 1933, von Ossietzky wanted to flee Germany, but her husband chose to remain.
 He was quickly arrested by the Gestapo and imprisoned in a series of prisons and concentration camps.
 Whether she was a supportive wife or incapable of helping her husband, neither she nor her husband's famous international friends could release him from Nazi concentration camps.

 In 1936, Carl von Ossietzky contracted tuberculosis and was moved to a hospital in Berlin.
 He was awarded the 1935 Nobel Peace Prize during this period, though his sickness did not allow him to accept it in person.
 His wife nursed him until he died on 4 May 1938.
-Carl von Ossietzky was buried in a municipal cemetery, and Maud would spend the next years fighting to move his body to a cemetery in the Berlin neighborhood of Pankow.
+Carl von Ossietzky was buried in a municipal cemetery, and Maud spent the next years fighting to move his body to a cemetery in the Berlin neighborhood of Pankow.